theforeman/theforeman.org/contribute.md

 ---
-layout: about
+layout: default
 title: Contribute
 ---

 The Foreman is an open-source project that's licensed until the GNU Public License version 3.
-Contributes of all types are gladly accepted!
+Contributions of all types are gladly accepted!